atbcb/usab-uswds/news/_posts/2024-05-02-u-s-access-board-holds-town-hall-and-meetings-with-city-of-los-angeles.md

 Access Board members also met with [Disability Rights California (DRC)](https://www.disabilityrightsca.org/), an advocacy organization for Californians with disabilities.
 DRC representatives described myriad accessibility challenges currently being addressed in California, including housing accessibility, transportation issues, and accessible voting.

+On Thursday, April 18th, the Board participated in a series of conversations with City of Los Angeles officials, organized in collaboration with the [City’s Department on Disability](https://disability.lacity.gov/) and hosted at Loyola Law School’s Coelho Center for Disability Law, Policy and Innovation.
+Former United States Representative **Tony Coelho**, one of the primary sponsors of the [Americans with Disabilities Act (ADA)](https://www.access-board.gov/about/law/ada.html), began the day with comments highlighting the progress that has been made to advance accessibility and the opportunities for improvement that remain.

 <figure class="img-left">
   <a href="{{ site.baseurl }}/images/uploads/intersection-site-visit.jpg">
     <img src="{{ site.baseurl }}/images/uploads/intersection-site-visit.jpg" alt="A dozen Access Board Members, staff, and others listen to Los Angeles city officials explain public right-of-way features on the streets of LA." class="center">